EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Work/Corporate Confidential.md

 The NUMBER 1 priority is not falling out of favor with your boss or stakeholder.
 That is all.

+Understand that sales and understanding sales and negotiation are critical and high valued skills in the workplace.
 # ✍️ My Top  Quotes

 - Many employees mistakenly believe the law will provide them with protection from retaliatory or unfounded job loss.
 In many of today’s workplaces, this is nothing but a false sense of security.